yculcarneee/yculcarneee/README.md

 **I am currently looking for full-time Software Development roles in USA starting in February 2021.
 If you have any leads, please feel free to reach out to me on my socials linked above**

-Hello, I'm Yash, a software developer with experience in Software and Web Technologies like React, HTML, CSS, JavaScript (TypeScript), NodeJS, and programming languages such as C++ and Python
+Hello, I'm Yash, a software developer with experience in development using C++ and Python and web technologies such as React, Node.js, Express, etc.  \

-I am currently pursuing my Master of Computer Science at the University of California - Irvine.
+I recently completed my Master of Computer Science degree at the University of California - Irvine.
 I interned at Amazon Web Services in Summer 2020, where I developed a system that automates UI testing for developers in the AWS Console team.
 I have a strong background in Data Structures and Algorithms, along with a keen interest in Machine Learning and Artificial Intelligence.

 My passion is to develop products and services which leverage cutting-edge processes and state-of-the-art tech infrastructure and bring value to people's daily lives.